Crypss22/AzureSIEM/README.md

    <img src="https://i.postimg.cc/G20G3zsc/attacks.png" height="80%" width="80%" alt="world map"/> <br />
 <b> Almost instantly, an abundance of brute-force attempts were received.
 Leveraging visualizations to portray attacks by magnitude was crucial, and it provided a clear understanding of the threat landscape, trends, and patterns.
    </p>
    <p>This project proved to be challenging as I faced multiple roadblocks throughout.
 Providing ChatGPT 3 with a prompt in which it would create a functional powershell script and query was definitely one of them.
-Ultimately SIEMs continue to provide the ability to analyze data and can certainly assist in decision-making moving forward.    </p>
+Honeypots prove to be an efficient way of attracting attackers and in doing so, learning from their tactics, techniques, and procedures.
+From behavorial analysis defenders can better prepare their organization from threat actors and better secure data residing on systems. </p>